Tiglath-Pileser III: Reforms and policies

-One of Tiglath-Pileser's important early reforms was reducing the influence of the magnates, thus increasing the authority of the king.
+One of Tiglath-Pileser's important early reforms was reducing the influence of the magnates, thus increasing the king's authority.
 The division of the large provinces previously governed by the magnates into smaller units, placed under royally appointed provincial governors, reduced the wealth and power of the magnates.
-The right to commission inscriptions concerning military and building activities was also withdrawn from officials and henceforth restricted to the king.
+The right to commission inscriptions concerning military and building activities was withdrawn from officials and henceforth restricted to the king.
 Some historically prominent officials, such as the turtanu Shamshi-ilu, were subjected to damnatio memoriae, with their names being deliberately erased from inscriptions and documents.
 With these reforms, the power of the magnates to challenge the king was virtually eliminated.

-Tiglath-Pileser also revitalized the Assyrian army, transforming it from a seasonally active army (only assembled in the summer months) consisting only of conscripts into a professional army.
-Under Tiglath-Pileser these conscripts were largely replaced with trained specialized soldiers.
-He also introduced new and superior weapons, technologies and logistics.
+Tiglath-Pileser revitalized the Assyrian army, transforming it from a seasonally active army, only assembled in the summer months, consisting only of conscripts, into a professional army.
+Under Tiglath-Pileser, these conscripts were largely replaced with trained, specialized soldiers.
+He introduced new and superior weapons, technologies and logistics.
 Among his major innovations were new forms of siege engines.
 The central standing army introduced under Tiglath-Pileser was dubbed the kiṣir šarri ("king's unit").

-The size of the army was also further increased throughout Tiglath-Pileser's reign through the recruitment of soldiers from the various lands the Assyrians conquered and through the recruitment of mercenaries from Babylonia, the Zagros Mountains and Anatolia.
-Though Tiglath-Pileser's conquests generated a massive amount of revenue, he appears to have invested little of it into the Assyrian heartland itself; the only known building work conducted by him was a new palace in Nimrud.
+The size of the army was further increased throughout Tiglath-Pileser's reign through the recruitment of soldiers from the various lands the Assyrians conquered and through the recruitment of mercenaries from Babylonia, the Zagros Mountains and Anatolia.
+Though Tiglath-Pileser's conquests generated massive revenue, he appears to have invested little of it into the Assyrian heartland itself; the only known building work he conducted was a new palace in Nimrud.
 Instead, most of the money probably went into establishing the new army and into projects in the provinces.

-Tiglath-Pileser's conquests were marked by resettlements of tens, if not hundreds, of thousands of people.
-Though previous kings had also resettled people, Tiglath-Pileser's reign saw the beginning of frequent mass deportations, a policy which also continued under his successors.
-There were two intended goals of this policy: firstly to reduce the local identities in conquered regions and thus counteract the risk of revolt and secondly to recruit and move laborers to where the Assyrian kings needed them, such as underdeveloped and underutilized provinces.
-Though the Assyrian resettlements were probably devastating both for the resettled people and the regions they came from, resettled people were not harmed or killed; deportees were highly valued for their labor and abilities.
+Tiglath-Pileser's conquests were marked by brutality to emphasize the king's strength and power.
+Resettlements of tens, if not hundreds, of thousands of people were also a common practice.
+Though previous kings had resettled people, Tiglath-Pileser's reign saw the beginning of frequent mass deportations, a policy which continued under his successors.
+There were two intended goals of this policy: firstly to reduce the local identities in conquered regions, to counteract the risk of revolt, and secondly to recruit and move laborers to where the Assyrian kings needed them, such as underdeveloped and underutilized provinces.
+Though the Assyrian resettlements were probably devastating both for the resettled people and the regions they came from, resettled people were not harmed or killed.
+Deportees were highly valued for their labor and abilities.
 Their journeys and new settlements were designed to be as safe and comfortable as possible.